Guardians vs. Brewers Player Props Betting Odds

 |0

-- Willy Adames has 52 hits with eight doubles, 12 home runs and 27 walks.
-He has driven in 34 runs with four stolen bases.
+- William Contreras has put up 52 hits with 12 doubles, a triple, eight home runs and 27 walks.
+He has driven in 25 runs.

 |Opponent